kusuma-gattu/de-gdpr-obfuscator/README.md

   - AWS Region

 ### S3 Bucket
+- create a S3 bucket with name: "de-gdpr-obfuscator-terraform-statefiles" to store terraform state filesgit
 - Update the S3 bucket name in the `vars.tf` file under the Terraform configuration.
 - Ensure that the data files are present in this bucket.